mplesser/azcam/docs/docs/index.md

   * *bf* - browse for a file or folder using a Tcl/Tk GUI.

 ## Scripts
-Scripts are python code modules which usually contain one function.
+Scripts are functions contained in python code modules of the same name.
 They may be loaded automatically during enviroment configuration and can be found in the `db.scripts` dictionary.
 Scripts defined on the server side are not available as remote commands.

 ```python
 import azcam_scripts